-In wireless contexts, work has studied the allocation of energy among nodes in a wireless adhoc network to ensure high connectivity even when some bounded number of nodes fail [22], [23], [24].
+In wireless contexts, work has studied the allocation of energy among nodes in a wireless adhoc network to ensure high connectivity even when some bounded number of nodes fail [25], [26], [27].
 The work assumes that node positions are fixed and an amount of energy can be assigned to each node.
 Higher energy at a node implies a larger transmission range and more possible connections for that node.
 The optimization problem is to find a power assignment to nodes which minimizes the global power consumption while ensuring connectivity among correct nodes given a bounded number of nodes can fail.
 This optimization problem is studied in detail, providing a MIP and exploring various approximation techniques.

 WSN key distribution.
 Wireless Sensor Networks (WSNs) consist of resource constrained devices which sense physical phenomena and deliver this information over a wireless newtork to a base station.
 In this context, PKI and full pairwise key initialization are prohibitive due to the limitations of sensors.
-Thus, various work proposes special key distributions, where secret information is shared among more than a single pair of nodes [25], [26], [27], [28], [29].
+Thus, various work proposes special key distributions, where secret information is shared among more than a single pair of nodes [28], [29], [30], [31], [32].
 This has similarities to diversity assignment as the physical capture of a single node allows an attacker to utilize the secret information on that node to attack links of other nodes which share similar secret information.
 Our work does fundamentally differ as we perform diversity assignment with the complete topology information to maximize a resiliency metric while WSN key distribution work focuses on assigning initial secret information to nodes to maximize the potential of many links are secure.
 With the potential for many secure links, a random wireless topology can be created and have certain resiliency properties.

 Path diversity.
-Other work has studied the possible geographically diverse paths of real-world topologies [30].
-The assumptions of this work are that problems on today's Internet are correlated geographically, so having multiple paths which contain nodes that are geographically diverse will result in higher reliability.
+Other work has studied the possible geographically diverse paths of real-world topologies [33].
+The assumptions of this work are that problems on today's Internet are correlated geographically, so having multiple paths which contain nodes that are geographically diverse will result in higher reliability, i.e., reduced probability of lost packets.
 The main contributions of this work are defining the metric of geographic diversity for a graph and analyzing this value for realistic graphs.
 No assignment problem exists in this context as diversity is fixed by geographic location.

-VIII.
-CONCLUSION
+X. CONCLUSION

 This work illustrates the resiliency benefits gained when shifting from homogeneous networks with potential vulnerabilities shared across all routing nodes to networks that leverage optimally-assigned diversity.
 We summarize our key findings.
 First, randomly assigning diversity to a realistic network has surprisingly poor results, which motivated the need to formulate and solve the Diversity Assignment Problem (DAP).
 Second, we propose an algorithm that solves DAP optimally, and show the results on medium-sized random networks as well as a realistic network.
 Third, we propose an algorithm that approximates the optimal solution, scaling well to large networks, and show that on random networks, the resulting resiliency is close to that of the optimal solution.
-Fourth, we show how to assign diversity in dynamic networks, and we find that there is a loss in resiliency compared to the optimal, since currently assigned variants may hinder the assignments possible in the future.
-Finally, we show how to optimize for the specific resiliency needs of an application running on the network.
-We applied this to BFT and found that the probability of making progress can be significantly increased.
+Fourth, we show how to optimize for the specific resiliency needs of an application running on the network.
+We applied this to Paxos and BFT, finding that the probability of making progress can be significantly increased.
+Lastly, as it is difficult to exactly estimate compromise probabilities we showed how discrepancies between compromise probabilities used for assignment and the real compromise probabilities affect assignment and resilience.